OAuth 2.0 Authentication Backend

 *before*after*

-To use special characters like *
+To use special characters such as *

 , %